grz0zrg/fsynth/documentation/mk/docs/tutorials/slices.md

 Slices are an important part of Fragment, no sounds is produced if you don't add at least one slice.

-The purpose of slices is to capture the pixels of vertical parts of the canvas, then the pixels will be fed to the audio synthesis engine, they are like turntable needles, they can be dragged around in real-time with the mouse.
+The purpose of slices is to capture the pixels from vertical parts of the canvas, the pixels will be fed to the audio synthesis engine, they are like turntable needles, they can be dragged around in real-time with the mouse.

 When multiple slices are assigned to the same output channel, the pixels data is merged additively into one slice, this may result in non-wanted sounds with granular synthesis if not careful due to the addition of the Green and Alpha parameters.